Yuriy Sedykh: Coaching

 Sedykh coached French hammer throwers, for example Nicolas Figère (80.88 m).

 Technique

 Unlike many throwers, Sedykh employed three rotations rather than four.
 He often practised with lighter and heavier hammers.
 His technique was based on 'pushing' the ball left and letting the hammer turn him.

 Personal life

-Previously married to Soviet 100 m hurdles Olympic champion Lyudmila Kondratyeva, Sedykh subsequently married former Soviet shot-putter and world-record holder Natalya Lisovskaya who won gold in the 1988 Olympics.
+Previously married to Soviet 100 m Olympic champion Lyudmila Kondratyeva, Sedykh subsequently married former Soviet shot-putter and world-record holder Natalya Lisovskaya who won gold in the 1988 Olympics.
 They had one daughter, Alexia, born in 1993, who came first in the girls' hammer throw at the 2010 Summer Youth Olympics in Singapore.
 Sedykh and his family moved to Paris, France, where he taught strength and conditioning at higher education level.
 Sedykh died in France on 14 September 2021 at the age of 66.
 The urn with the ashes was buried in the Federal Military Memorial Cemetery's Pantheon of Defenders of the Fatherland" in Mytishchi, Russia.